Menlo School students hike in Yosemite during Knight School, the program that was recently changed to May Term. Photo by Daniel Chan.

 Menlo is constantly promoting change, often transforming school traditions in the process.
 One beloved school tradition was Knight School which, starting this year, is being replaced by May Term.
 However, for the most part, students have been kept in the dark.
 “I don’t know that much about the specifics revolving May Term,” sophomore Finn Leschly said.

-“May Term will be more grade-level determined, unlike Knight School,” said May term board member, Peter Brown.
+“May Term will be more grade-level determined, unlike Knight School,” said May term committee member, Peter Brown.
 The goal is for May Term to become an entire month.
 This will entail a month activities that vary based on each student’s grade that will further help students embody the Menlo mission.

 The May Term committee has a rough idea of what each grade will accomplish throughout the given time.
 Ninth graders will learn more about Californian geography and the environmental problems that many in this area are combating now.
 Tenth graders will take classes on criminal justice, local education, and poverty.
 Whereas ninth and tenth graders only have one option for May Term, 11th graders will have elective choices that follow the mission of the school.
 Finally, 12th graders will get to do the Senior Project.